PART 1 – GENERAL TERMS

 We need Your help

-An effective learning relationship is two-way.
-This means that whilst We will do everything We can to assist the Student, we do need assistance from the Student.
-Specifically, We need the Student to do the following:
+We will do everything We can to assist the Student, we do need assistance from the Student.
+We need the Student to:

-- To provide details of the Student’s results/grade at school in the subject for which they are receiving tutoring
+- Provide details of the Student’s results/grade at school in the subject for which they are receiving tutoring

-- To use best endeavours to complete both in-class and any additional learning activities
+- Use best endeavours to complete both in-class and any additional learning activities

-- To engage with our Tutors and other Students to explore and enrich their understanding of the Course
+- Engage with our Tutors and other Students to explore and enrich their understanding of the Course

-- To only contact Tutors through approved communication channels.
+- Only contact Tutors through approved communication channels.
 This is important as We have a duty of care for all Students and need to be able to monitor all contact between Students and Tutors.

-- To treat all persons at a Hub with courtesy and respect.
+- Treat all persons at a Hub with courtesy and respect.

-- To follow the reasonable directions of Tutors and Our employees.
+- Follow the reasonable directions of Tutors and Our employees.

 What if things don’t go to plan?

-Learning and progress depend on a range of factors including the efforts of the Student.
-We cannot guarantee that our Services will lead to an improvement in academic performance or results.
+Except for the Performance Guarantee (below) we cannot guarantee that our Services will lead to an improvement in academic performance or results.
+By purchasing and using the Services you accept this.

 Payment of fees

-When You enrol you agree to pay the relevant fees for that Course for the balance of the term.
+You agree to pay the fees for each enrolled Course.
 Except in the case of a trial lesson, Students are not permitted to attend a Course without having paid.

 Fees must be paid in full at the commencement of a Course.
 We may permit fees to be paid over a Term by recurrent direct debit.
-Where We permit this, You are committed to pay for the full term.
+Where We permit this, You are committed to pay for the full term and the terms of the Direct Debit Agreement in Part 3 applies.

 Where Course Fees are paid by direct debit the following conditions apply: